Nneji123/Plant-Disease-Detection-Keras/README.md

 **Plant Disease Detection model built with Tensorflow and deployed as an API on Heroku with FastAPI.
 An end-to-end Machine Learning Project carried out by Group 1 Zummit Africa AI/ML Team to detect disease (Rust, Powdery Mildew) of infected plants.**

+**You can check out the article on [Hashnode](https://jayralph.hashnode.dev/plant-disease-detection-with-keras-and-fastapi) describing in detail how this project was carried out.**

 **The App can be can be viewed [here](http://18.207.206.196:80/docs)**

 ## Contributors